 This negative view about the individual then becomes internalized by their subconscious - and needs to be constantly validated for the psyche to help it to continue to cope and function to its best ability.
 What becomes problematic though for the individual's psyche is when the individual musters up the courage to move on post the traumatic life event(s) where they start to thrive in life.
 But with each each new milestone achieved by the individual - prompts their psyche to work hard on undermining such successes, joys in life and a peaceful existence the individual is working towards.

 To eliminate and destroy the individual's achievements and successes including their peaceful and happy existence - their psyche in its fractured (non-recovered) state - starts to look for high risk self-destructive behaviors that it can present to the individual in a deceptive manner so its own objectives and desired outcomes can be achieved.
-Once a particular mode of high risk behavior is identified as the individual's preferred activity the game is on!
+Once a particular mode of high risk behavior is identified as the individual's preferred activity - the game is on!
 The individual's psyche then repeatedly and masterfully pitches the high risk behavior as a wonderful and exciting experience brimming with endless opportunities to achieve one's dreams and goals in life.
 For the unsuspecting individual unaware of what their fractured psyche is doing to them - they find themselves engaging in a particular high risk behavior over and over again.
-They act on the urges even thought doing so starts to take its toll on each area of their life - despite the individual's better judgment and self-preservation capacity.
+They act on the urges even though doing so starts to take its toll on each area of their life - despite the individual's better judgment and self-preservation capacity.

 Through our "Fractured Psyche Recovery Model" we focus on how the individual needs to admit they have a problem, that they have lost control and need help in their recovery.
 Furthermore, it is equally important for the addict to recognize how the onset of high risk behavior unfolded and what the addiction urges really represent.